YDaiLab/RAGulate/README.md

 ## Citation

-**RAGulate** manuscript is currently under peer review.

-If you use **RAGulate** in your research, please cite:
+⚠️ Preprint coming soon (bioRxiv, 2025)
+**This repository is under active development.** Please cite as:

-Mehrdad Zandigohar, Jalees Rehman and Yang Dai (2025). **RAGulate: Retrieval-Augmented Generation for Post-hoc Literature-Grounded Regulatory Validation**, XYZ Journal (under review).
+Zandigohar M, Rehman J, Dai Y. RAGulate: RAGulate: Retrieval-Augmented Generation for Post-hoc Literature-Grounded Regulatory Validation.
+2025.

-📄 Read the preprint on bioRxiv:

 ## Development & Contact
 RAGulate was developed and is actively maintained by Mehrdad Zandigohar as part of his PhD research at the University of Illinois Chicago (UIC), in the lab of Dr. Yang Dai.